mantidproject/mantid/dev-docs/source/Standards/CPPModernization.rst

 - Replace uses of ``new`` by ``std::make_unique``, where possible.
 - Split large functions/methods into smaller functions/methods.
 Consider using free functions since that facilitates unit testing and code reuse.
 - Remove trivial or obvious comments.
 If a comment can be changed into a better variable name, do so.
-- Where it makes sense, replace boolean or integer flags by enum or preferably enum class.
+- Where it makes sense, replace boolean or integer flags by ``enum`` or preferably ``enum class``.
 Even better: Avoid them entirely, e.g., by moving code into two separate free functions.
 - Use ``auto`` to capture complex return types such as ``std::vector<...>`` or ``std::map<...>``.
 - If you encounter unit tests that look incomplete, such as not verifying that algorithm output, either fix it (if possible in reasonable time), or add a note to https://github.com/mantidproject/mantid/issues/25461.